-То develop (1)and administer, approve, or both, a licensure examination.
+To (1)develop and administer, approve, or both, a licensure examination.
 The board may approve an examination prepared or administered by a private testing agency or association of licensing authorities.

-The board shall (2) adopt rules regulations to promote safety, protection $\underline{}$ and the welfare of the public, to carry out the purposes of this chapter, to aid the board in the performance of its powers and duties, and to govern the practice of optometry.
+(2) The board shall adopt rules and the welfare of the public, to carry out the purposes of this chapter, to aid the board in the performance of its powers and duties, and to govern the practice optometry.
 The administrative regulations shall include the classification and licensure of optometrists by examination or credentials, retirement of a license, and reinstatement of a license.

-(3) The board shall have the authority to provide rule making regarding the allowable educational procedures and their requirements within the confines of this chapter and chapter 18.53 RCW.
+(3) The board shall have the authority to

+provide rule making regarding the allowable educational procedures and their requirements within the confines of this chapter and chapter 18.53 RCW.